 - Select Law courses from the Columbia Law School Course Guide or the Columbia University Directory of Classes.

-- Fill out the online Cross-Registration Application for Non-Law Students (opens Thursday, April 29)
+- Fill out the online Cross-Registration Application for Non-Law Students (opens at the end of Add/Drop)

 - Each student will only be able to submit one application for a maximum of two courses.